Watch the Video Tutorial

 Resizing Images in InDesign

-When a graphic or a photo is placed on the page in InDesign, it’s a image inside and InDesign frame.
+When a graphic or a photo is placed on the page in InDesign, it’s inside and InDesign frame.
 The brown frame is the graphic itself.
 The blue one is the InDesign frame which contains it.
+Both can be resized individually.

 You usually want to resize the frame containing the image after you’ve placed it.
 To do so, grab a corner of the InDesign frame with your Selection Tool.